nicktill/developer-challenge/README.md

 **Use Case**: A blockchain-based asset management system where users can register, create assets, and check them out/return them.
 Think of it like a digital library for company equipment (laptops, cameras, etc.) with full ownership tracking on-chain.

 **Key Features**:
-- Multi-user support (Alice & Bob demo accounts)
-- Real-time updates across all clients
+- Real-time updates via WebSockets
-- Professional UI with TailwindCSS
+- Clean UI with TailwindCSS and dark mode
 - Complete audit trail on blockchain
+- Multi-user support (Peter & Madison demo accounts)
+- Hybrid storage architecture (on-chain state + off-chain metadata)

+**[Complete Setup Instructions](./SETUP.md)** - Start here if you want to run the app from scratch!

+---

 Build a DApp on using FireFly.